CodeUpdaterBot/ClickUi/README.md

 > You can run without Voice functionality & dependencies by commenting the Whisper & Kokoro loading out (but the voice mode will not work)

 ---
+## Future Features
+---

+- [ ] Add WebUI Browser-Use functionality: https://github.com/browser-use/web-ui (might need to create a mini version, WebUI is too slow for real-time usage)
+- [ ] Add a Model/Engine to settings via the SettingsWidget (maybe Add New in bottom of dropdown?)
+- [ ] Add voice name selection (and model size) for kokoro in SettingsWidget
+- [ ] Fix/Revise Conversation History storage so that every message is stored as it comes in or goes out.
+Right now hotkey activates it sometimes, other logic decides when, not very clean.
+- [ ] Add a model pricing table to calculate total price of input & output per message/websearch/file upload, etc. Could add option to display below message bubbles, etc.
+- [ ] Track token usage per message.
+Could add option to display below message bubbles, etc.
+- [ ] Update Conversation History model name preservation.
+When loading a previous chat, the model name above the chats is replaced with the currently selected model once a chat initiates.
+- [ ] Add fine-tuning settings to allow Temp, Top P, Repeat Penalty, etc. to be defined in Settings Widget (something clean/intuitive, maybe a gray horizontal bar like the one to expand the chat window, but above the UI, that lets you adjust these things quickly?)
+- [ ] Merge to one main Window (right now 2 windows launch in taskbar, one for each area)
+- [ ] Option to pop open another chat window with a magnet clip link between them, when selected it links the two input prompts so you can chat with two models at once easily.
+When not selected you can type different prompts into each.
+Perhaps a transparent + icon in the upper left of the initial chat bubble that lets you spawn in the other chat bubble?
+- [ ] Computer interactions that you'd actually want to use

+---

 ## Setup
 ---